Resolving Unexpected Behavior On a Windows PC by Redirecting the Data Folder

 In this example, the file path is: C:\Users\[MY USERNAME]\Documents.

 Do not select the Documents option located in the Quick Access section or anywhere within the navigation pane during this process, as this will take you to the Documents folder that is backed up to OneDrive.
-Make sure you're accessing the local Documents folder using the process mentioned in steps 5 and 6.
+Make sure you're accessing the local Documents folder using the process mentioned in Steps 5 and 6.

 Specifying the location of the Data folder in Preferences